 The Maine Resilience Building Network invites you to Join the Conversation and become a paid MRBN member today.
 MRBN is educating individuals, community leaders, businesses, schools, and organizations about ACEs and resilience and working to build stronger communities across Maine.
 MRBN welcomes your expertise and contributions.
 Become a member and join the momentum.

-Maine Resilience Building Network Annual Conference - November 12 & 13, 2020 at the Samoset Resort
+Maine Resilience Building Network Annual Conference - November 12 & 13 - Samoset Resort

 Meet our featured speaker, Dr. Christina Bethell, PhD, MBA, MPH!